squid-cache/squid-cache.github.io/BzrInstructions.rst

 public_branch = http://bzr.squid-cache.org/bzr/squid3/trunk/
 EOF
 }}}

+=== Upgrade an old local repository ===
+Squid-3 repositories have been upgraded to '''2a''' format in September 2012.
+When using a local repository or branch checkout from prior to that period you may encounter repository format errors when using bzr.

+The following upgrade procedures are recommended:
+{{{
+# upgrade the local repository format (takes approx 30-90 minutes)
+bzr upgrade --2a
+}}}

 == Checkout an existing branch ==
 After your setup is done its time to checkout the first branch you are going to work on directly, or create a child branch for.
 In most cases this will be the '''trunk''' branch.